 Great Northwest Day at the Capitol

-What are the region's biggest legislative priorities for 2024?
+What are the region's biggest legislative priorities for 2026?

 Great Northwest Day at the CapitolSM exists as a cooperative effort by Northwest Missouri communities to unify and enhance our region’s image in Jefferson City and to pursue issues and legislation beneficial to the “Great Northwest.”
-The Priorities Committee under the leadership of Joe Hegeman and Josh McKim are working to collect the region's legislative priorities for the February 2024 event.
-The goal is to present to our legislators and government officials a strong united message based on a broad circle of voices and research.
+The Priorities Committee, under the leadership of Kim Milward, collected the region's legislative priorities for the February 2026 event.
+The goal each year is to present to our legislators and government officials a strong, united message grounded in a broad range of voices and research.

 The committee gathers input from community leaders throughout the region via an online survey of county coordinators, as well as consulting with regional planning and advocacy groups such as the Missouri Coalition of Counties, Northwest Missouri Roundtable of Economic Development, Transportation Advisory Committees, Solid Waste Districts, Area Agency on Aging, Leadership Northwest Missouri, United Way, and others in healthcare, economic development, education, and quality of life.
 Feedback is reviewed against the criteria of: